oryon-dominik/django-template/README.md

+# django-template

-# Project And App Structure for Django
+> Project And App Structure for Django

 This repository contains two templates: one for a project structure and one for an app structure.